 Figure 2.
 Biophysical and sequence features of captured protein sets.

 (A-D).
 Density of protein length (A), proportion of amino acid residues in disordered regions (B), isoelectric point (pI) (C) and hydrophobicity (HI) (D) were analysed for At-RBPs (green), proteins from the input proteome annotated as ‘RNA-binding’ (light purple), At-RBPs with unknown RBD (light orange), candidate At-RBP (blue), and input proteome (red).
+The significance of differences between RBP subsets in panels A-D was tested by the Kolmogorov-Smirnov test.
+This showed that protein size distribution (A) does not differ between all five groups.
+Compared to input proteome, all four subsets are significantly different in disordered region (B), isoelectric point (C), and hydrophobicity (D) (p < 0.001).

 (E).

 (F).
 Log2 enrichment of amino acids groups in At-RBPs (green), proteins from the input proteome annotated as ‘RNA-binding’ (light purple), At-RBPs with unknown RBD (light orange) and candidate At-RBP (blue) compared to the input proteome.
+The significance of enrichment/depletion was tested by two-sample test for population proportion.
+Comparing all RBP subsets to the input proteome, results were significant (p < 0.001) for all amino acid groups, except for aromatic amino acid in At-RBPs, negative amino acid in candidate At-RBPs, positive/aromatic amino acid in At-RBPs with unknown RBD.

 Figure 3.
 Recognized and unknown RBDs isolated by mRNA interactome capture.